 Choose one of the configure options listed.
 Check the configure.upp file created and edit for compile options/paths, if necessary.
+For debug flag settings, the configure script can be run with a -d switch or flag.

 To compile UPP, enter the following command: